ayjays132/PhillOS/docs/Blueprint.md

 set aside and these can be accessed through `agent_alloc()` and `agent_free()`.

+## CLI Integration with Boot Components

+The TypeScript-based `phillos-cli` utility can tweak boot parameters and read debug output from the kernel.
+When the OS is launched in QEMU, the CLI may append options like `ai_mem=256` to the EFI command line.
+The bootloader parses this value in `parse_ai_pages()` and reserves additional pages for the agent heap before transferring control to the kernel.
+The resulting memory address and the raw command line are stored in `boot_info_t` for `kernel_main()` to consume.

+Kernel debug strings are written to I/O port `0xE9` by helpers in `kernel/debug.c`.
+Running QEMU with `-debugcon stdio` allows the CLI to capture this stream and issue diagnostics.
+Developers can implement a lightweight hook such as `void cli_command(const char *line)` that reacts to messages received on the debug channel—for example printing heap statistics or toggling log levels.

 ## Kernel Architecture

 PhillOS envisions a single **AI‑native kernel** that integrates machine‑learning models for dynamic resource allocation, intelligent process scheduling, and self‑healing.
 Memory management and task prioritization adapt to predicted user needs.
 A responsive UI layer sits above this kernel, scaling across phones, desktops, and other devices.